Divorced and Destroyed: How the System Fails Women

 This was our children's home.
 Wow.

 And regardless that I've been paying it for the last five years.
-And you prove

-Absolutely.
-I showed showed you.
+I showed you.

-So when you arrive in court with all these documents, like, look, Your Honor, I'm paying for this shit by myself.
-This asshole is not helping.
+when you arrive in court with all these documents like look your honor I'm paying for this shit by myself this asshole is not helping what does a judge say to you then

-There's not one case in the state of California that's been published where one spouse receives 100% of the Watts credit.
+about if it's half why is he entitled to all of it exactly that's the the the catch yeah there's not one case in the state of California that's been published where one spouse receives 100% of the Watts credit.

 Here in California, it should be 50-50, but he received 100% of the Watts credit.
 And why?